 The proposed Zone Map & General Plan Amendments seek to change the allowable uses on the property to allow for development of a resort hotel and spa.
-Although the current designations of the properties are R/VS-L and R-L (Residential Visitor Serving Low Density and Low Density Residential) the City is currently undergoing a Citywide General Plan Update, which is already considering a change in land use designations for these eleven properties to V-S (Visitor Serving), which is a very similar use to what the applicant is requesting.
-Both designations (V-S & V-S-V) intend on the use of the property to be for commercial resort type businesses, especially those which take advantage of the hot mineral waters available to properties that are located near the fault lines.
+Although the current designations of the properties are R/VS-L and R-L (Residential Visitor Serving Low Density and Low Density Residential) the City is currently undergoing a Citywide General Plan Update, which is already considering a change in land use designations for these eleven properties to V-S-V (Visitor Serving Village), the intent of which, proposes use of the property to be for commercial resort type businesses, especially those which take advantage of the hot mineral waters available to properties that are located near the fault lines.